Fraud vs Scam: What's the Difference? Prevent Fraud in Your Business

 Fraud vs. Scams with Cards

-Fraud or scams are both investigated by banks and merchants if a consumer reports a dispute.
+Fraud or scams are both investigated by banks and merchants if fraud victims report a dispute.
 The dispute is central to any type of fraud or scam attack in cards.

 The process is as follows: